+- (a) Time Limits The time allotted for sighting shots will be 8 minutes for the first set of targets or position, and 5 minutes for each set of targets or position thereafter.
+Record time is 1 minute per record shot prone and kneeling; and the following for standing:

+- 10 shots: 15 minutes

+- 20 shots: 25 minutes

+- 40 shots: 50 minutes

+- 60 shots: 75 minutes

-- (a) Time Limits Shooting time including sighting shots is 1 1/2 minutes per record shot prone and kneeling; and 2 minutes per record shot standing. - (b) Changes to time limits must be stated in the tournament program.
-It is recommended that the competitors be given 15 additional minutes for each position change but in no case will less than 5 minutes be allowed for each position change.
+- (b) Changes to time limits must be stated in the tournament program.
+It is recommended that the competitors be given 15 additional minutes for each position change but in no

+case will less than 5 minutes be allowed for each position change.
 In matches of more than one stage when firing must cease to change targets, time may not be accumulated at one stage and used at another stage.
-Time for each stage will be allotted separately. - 8.4 Passage of Time The Range Officer must inform the shooters of time remaining at five (5) and two (2) minutes before the end of the shooting time. - 8.5 Additional Time It is the responsibility of the shooter to finish shooting within the time allowed.
+Time for each stage will be allotted separately.

+- 8.4 Passage of Time The Range Officer must inform the shooters of time remaining at five (5) and two (2) minutes before the end of the shooting time. - 8.5 Additional Time It is the responsibility of the shooter to finish shooting within the time allowed.
 Additional time will not be given except as otherwise provided in these Rules.
 Any extension of time which is allowed by the Jury, Referee, or Range Officers will be clearly marked on the range register with the reason stated and will inform the shooter involved.